asad-sangla/sqlopsstudio/docs/carbon/acquisition.md

 #### Windows
 ##### Installation
 1. Download the Carbon installer for Windows.

+> for 5/30, zip only. no exe setup installer.

 2. Once it is downloaded, run the installer (CarbonSetup-version.exe).
 This will only take a minute.

+> instruction to unzip and set path and run carbon

+> suggesgtion: xcopy based installation without requiring admin privilege to install setup.exe / msi.

+> for even GA, we may not want to have setup.exe / msi experience. (open question) will this work with enterprise WU / Windows Store experience?
+Key question is how to provide update / patch for enterprise users - for 6/30 and beyond.

+> open question: what is the pre-req of carbon e.g. .NET core, VS-Code

 3. By default, Carbon is installed under C:\Program Files (x86)\Microsoft Carbon for a 64-bit machine.

+> this will be user's choice in xcopy install approach.

 You can also find a Zip archive [here](https://github.com/Microsoft/carbon).

-Note: .NET Framework 4.5.2 is required for Carbon.
-If you are using Windows 7, please make sure .NET Framework 4.5.2 is installed.

 ##### Updates
 Carbon ships monthly releases and supports auto-update when a new release is available.
 If you're prompted by Carbon, accept the newest update and it will be installed (you won't need to do anything else to get the latest bits).
 If you'd rather control Carbon updates manually, see How do I opt out of auto-updates.

+> test functionality for 6/30 and beyond

 #### Mac
 ##### Installation